 “The passage given below is followed by four alternate summaries.
 Choose the option that best captures the essence of the passage.

-Fact-based questions are fairly common to both the exams.
+Fact-based questions are fairly common in both exams.
 These are the easy question types where you are required to understand the fact stated in the passage and answer the direct question that tests you on that given fact.

 Such questions would most often be asked in the following manner: